akornatskyy/wheezy.html/doc/index.rst

 Introduction
 ------------

 :ref:`wheezy.html` is a `python`_ package written in pure Python code.
 It is a lightweight html widget library.
+Integrates with the following template systems:

+* `Mako Templates for Python <http://www.makotemplates.org>`_

 It is optimized for performance, well tested and documented.